EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 # Run Jupyter Notebook

-'Run Jupyter Notebook' is a container execution service app that allows you to run a Jupyter Notebook container on a back-end.
+'Run Jupyter Notebook' is a Container Execution Service app that allows you to run a Jupyter Notebook container on a back-end.

 TODO